Edit triggers, filters, or frequencies in live campaigns

 Only future matches will trigger the campaign.
 Only people who match the new trigger conditions AFTER the changes are saved will trigger the campaign.
 People must also match any new segment filter conditions to start your workflow.

-Consider stopping the campaign if you want the campaign to trigger for current matches
+You can stop your campaign if you want to trigger for current matches

-You can stop the campaign, then change the trigger, and when you restart, you’ll have the option to trigger for current matches.
-Learn more about the impact of stopping campaigns.
+You can stop the campaign, change the trigger, and restart your campaign.
+When you restart, you’ll have the option to trigger your campaign for people who already match your new conditions.
+Learn more about force matching with stop and restart.

 If you change the segment (assign a different segment or change the underlying conditions of the segment), the campaign only re-evaluates people currently in your campaign if the trigger or filter is part of your exit conditions.
-If the exit condition is “They achieve the goal,” and you change which segment is assigned to the trigger or filter, then people who don’t match your trigger or filter could still complete the campaign.
+If the exit condition is “They match the conversion criteria,” and you change which segment is assigned to the trigger or filter, then people who don’t match your trigger or filter could still complete the campaign.

 Change the frequency